rails/rails/guides/source/configuring.md

 * `config.active_record.partial_writes` is a boolean value and controls whether or not partial writes are used (i.e. whether updates only set attributes that are dirty).
 Note that when using partial writes, you should also use optimistic locking `config.active_record.lock_optimistically` since concurrent updates may write attributes based on a possibly stale read state.
 The default value is `true`.

 * `config.active_record.maintain_test_schema` is a boolean value which controls whether Active Record should try to keep your test database schema up-to-date with `db/schema.rb` (or `db/structure.sql`) when you run your tests.
-The default is true.
+The default is `true`.

 * `config.active_record.dump_schema_after_migration` is a flag which
   controls whether or not schema dump should happen (`db/schema.rb` or `db/structure.sql`) when you run migrations.
-This is set to false in `config/environments/production.rb` which is generated by Rails.
+This is set to `false` in `config/environments/production.rb` which is generated by Rails.
 The default value is true if this configuration is not set.